TeamGrey/ch.bfh.bti7081.s2017.grey/docs/cs1/task01/First_Analysis.md

   - management has no direct access
   - NOT a complete medical records system
   - Data is treated confidentially (Data Protection Act)
+  - Usuability for non IT Staff
+  - Mental Health Act